Sanctification is not imitating Christ; but Living by Christ’s Life

 He also saw that now he lived by Christ’s life.
 That the life of Christ was so powerful that, not only for himself; but everyone who trusted in Christ, could have His character formed in them.

-For some time after being born again, I prayed about sanctification.
+Years ago, after being born again,….my husband prayed about sanctification.

-Years ago, a man was teaching a Sunday School class about:
+Then he heard a man who was teaching a Sunday School class about:

 Matthew 16:24-25 “Then said Jesus unto his disciples, if any man will come after me, let him deny himself, and take up his cross and follow me.